GSA-TTS/identity-handbook/_articles/onboarding.md

 ## TTS Onboarding

 TTS Talent has [their own onboarding checklist in Google Drive](https://docs.google.com/spreadsheets/d/1w0WSTUT0l7q19mAI6c2QCIpCFs0Cei4eukaiiRBTbRA/edit#gid=1775743049) that they share with new employees.
-The login.gov tab on that document has one item, a link to this page in our handbook.
+The Login.gov tab on that document has one item, a link to this page in our handbook.

-## For new login.gov team members to complete themselves
+## For new Login.gov team members to complete themselves

 - Familiarize yourself with the [login.gov Handbook]({{site.baseurl}})
 - Watch a [login.gov authentication overview](https://drive.google.com/file/d/1UFq0OAHgbLdPUXXj6FAIgSxtLyAfYxSa/view)